Dick LeBeau: Personal life

+LeBeau has four children with his first wife, Phyllis Geer LeBeau, who died from cancer in 2002: Richard Jr., Linda, Lori, and Fe.
+He has been married to his current wife, Nancy, since 1973 and they have a son together, Brandon.

 LeBeau acted in the 1970 film Too Late the Hero, where he played Michael Caine's double in a scene.
 LeBeau is said to regularly recite A Visit from St. Nicholas by heart to his players every Christmas season.
 LeBeau credits his London High School coach, Jim Bowlus, with influencing him to take up coaching after his playing years ended.
 LeBeau says seeing the effect that Coach Bowlus had on him and his teammates clinched it for him at that point.

-LeBeau has four children with his first wife, Phyllis Geer LeBeau, who died from cancer in 2002: Richard Jr., Linda, Lori, and Fe.
-He has been married to his current wife, Nancy, since 1973 and they have a son together, Brandon.

 LeBeau attended the American Legion Ohio Buckeye Boys State program in 1954 as a delegate.
 On June 10, 2019, he was inducted into the Buckeye Boys State Hall of Fame.